Photo by Maria Papera

 Artist Statement

-My practice focuses on how living affects the body, and the conditions of having a body.
+My practice focuses on the somatic.
+I am fascinated with the ways living affects the body, and the conditions of having a body.
 Influenced by my sexuality, medical history, and midwest-upbringing, my practice has grown parallel to my time as an athlete.
-My relationships with bodies and the language of athletics, medicine, spirituality, and physical labor have become incredibly literal and complex.
-My work begins with the body, then builds and extends into physical and digital forms.
+I obsess over the relationships between bodies and the language of athletics, media, medicine, spirituality, gender, and physical labor.
+My work begins with the [my] body, then builds and extends into physical and digital forms that incorporate awareness, abstraction, control, and quiet gore.

 Recent Exhibitions